ideacritik/AP2017/all_miniex/mini_ex9/README.md

 >> for those APIs require OAuth, you need [Node.js](https://nodejs.org/en/).
 See what is Node [here](https://www.youtube.com/watch?v=RF5_MPSNAtU&index=1&list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV) for 15.1 and 15.2

-3) Upload your sketch in a directory called "miniex9".
-Create a README file and upload to the same directory.
-The readme file should address the following:
+3) Upload your sketch to your blog and include:
 - Which API have you chosen? and Why?
 - Please indicate if your work requires to download and run on our own computer.
-(As for mine, github doesn't work for me that's why I have to upload to my own server and ask you to download it to run on your computer)
 - Can you describe your process of making this mini exercise in terms of acquiring, processing, using and representing data?
 - What is your reflection on the aesthetics of (big) data?

-4)	Provide peer-feedback to 2 of your classmates on their works.
-Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)".